EDP 301 Learning and Motivation in Education. (2) F, S

 Principles underlying total development of pre- and early-adolescent children.
 Emphasis on physical, intellectual, social, and emotional development with practical implications for teachers grades 5–9.
 Prerequisite: EDP 303 or admission to College of Education postbaccalaureate program.

-EDP 454 Introduction to Statistical Data Analysis in Education.
+EDP 454 Statistical Data Analysis in Education.
 (3) F, S, SS

-The role of statistics in research.
-Tabular and graphic data presentation.
-Frequency distributions, descriptive indexes, and introduction to statistical inference.
+The role of data analysis in research and decision making.
+Elements of exploratory data analysis, descriptive indexes, and statistical inference.
+Lecture, lab.
 Prerequisite: MAT 117.
 General Studies: N2.

 EDP 502 Introduction to Quantitative Methods.
 (3) F, S, SS